ImaginE: An Imagination-Based Automatic Evaluation Metric for Natural Language Generation: Abstract

 \section{Abstract}

 Automatic evaluations for natural language generation (NLG) conventionally rely on token-level or embedding-level comparisons with the text references.
-This is different from human language processing, for which visual imaginations often improve comprehension.
-In this work, we propose \textsc{ImaginE}, an imagination-based automatic evaluation metric for natural language generation.
-With the help of CLIP~\citep{clip} and DALL-E~\citep{dall-e}, two cross-modal models pre-trained on large-scale image-text pairs, we automatically generate an image as the embodied imagination for the text snippet and compute the imagination similarity using contextual embeddings.
-Experiments spanning several text generation tasks demonstrate that adding imagination with our \textsc{ImaginE} displays great potential in introducing multi-modal information into NLG evaluation, and improves existing automatic metrics’ correlations with human similarity judgments in many circumstances.
+This is different from human language processing, for which visual imagination often improves comprehension.
+In this work, we propose \imagine, an imagination-based automatic evaluation metric for natural language generation.
+With the help of StableDiffusion~\citep{Rombach2022HighResolutionIS}, a state-of-the-art text-to-image generator, we automatically generate an image as the embodied imagination for the text snippet and compute the imagination similarity using contextual embeddings.
+Experiments spanning several text generation tasks demonstrate that adding machine-generated images with our \imagine displays great potential in introducing multi-modal information into NLG evaluation, and improves existing automatic metrics’ correlations with human similarity judgments in both reference-based and reference-free evaluation scenarios.